webradio/TrueFX-to-Zorro/README.md

 [zlib, example of stdio-like gzopen() and **gzgets()**](https://github.com/madler/zlib/blob/master/test/example.c)
 [standalone conversion for epoch](http://codereview.stackexchange.com/questions/38275/convert-between-date-time-and-time-stamp-without-using-standard-library-routines) see also CRAN lubridate source; not used in this code

+## Thrown away
+Here is a (Windows) command line to convert .zip to gzip **stream (not a valid .gz file)** and decompress again to check if it worked.
+Keep in mind that the magic two-bytes header {31, 139} is not present in this case, `gzgets()` simply returns bytes from the file in this case.

+    funzip.exe EURUSD-2016-06.zip | zpipe.exe > EURUSD-2016-06.csv.gz
+    cat EURUSD-2016-06.csv.gz | zpipe.exe -d | more